Matrix920/CompanyManagement/README.md

 # CompanyManagement

-Website created in eclipse using jsp and servlet
+Website for real estates created in eclipse using jsp and servlet